neoking89/owlsight/README.md

     - track_model_usage: Show metrics, which tracks GPU/CPU usage, amount of generated words and responsetime of model, Options: False, True, Type: OptionType.TOGGLE
     - extra_index_url: Additional URL for Python package installation.
 Useful for example when installing python packages (through pip) from private repositories, Type: OptionType.EDITABLE
     - python_compile_mode: Compile mode in the Python Interpreter (main menu): 'exec' is suited for defining code blocks, 'single' for direct execution, Options: exec, single, Type: OptionType.TOGGLE
-    - dynamic_system_prompt: On user input, make the model dynamically update the system prompt based on the user's input first., Options: False, True, Type: OptionType.TOGGLE
+    - dynamic_system_prompt: Experimental feature: update the system prompt based on user input., Options: False, True, Type: OptionType.TOGGLE
     - sequence_on_loading: A list of key sequences to execute when loading the configuration.
 Uses owl_press functionality., Type: OptionType.EDITABLE
   - model settings:
     - back: Return to previous menu
     - model_id: Model identifier or path.
 The most important parameter in the configuration, as this will load the model to be used, Type: OptionType.EDITABLE
-    - apply_chat_history: Whether to apply chathistory to the model prompt.
-All chathistory is saved as default, but when this is True, This history is added to the model prompt, Options: False, True, Type: OptionType.TOGGLE
+    - apply_chat_history: Toggle the inclusion of saved chat history in the prompt.
+Enable for chat models, disable for instruct models., Options: False, True, Type: OptionType.TOGGLE
     - system_prompt: System prompt defining model behavior, Type: OptionType.EDITABLE
     - model_kwargs: Additional parameters passed during model initialization.
 For llama-cpp, these get passed to llama_cpp.Llama.
 For transformers, these get passed to transformers.pipeline, Type: OptionType.EDITABLE
     - transformers__device: Device for transformers model, Options: None, cpu, cuda, mps, Type: OptionType.TOGGLE